Skip to Main content

 We encourage and promote good quality research on social care in and about Wales by setting research priorities, supporting researchers, and managing research projects.

-We pull together findings from research to provide insights for people working in social care through our Social Care Wales evidence summaries.
+We pull together findings from research to provide insights for people working in social care through our evidence summaries and workforce insight briefings.

 Before working at Social Care Wales, I was a Research Fellow at the University of Bristol’s Centre for Research in Health and Social Care.
-My research includes paid care work, housing with care, and social care volunteers.
-I also taught social science research methods to master's degree students.
+My research focused on paid care work, housing with care, and social care volunteers.
+I also taught research methods and sociology.
 Most recently, I carried out an NIHR, School for Social Care Research funded project on 'Covid, Closeness and Care'.
-This involved exploring how the COVID-19 pandemic impacted upon direct care provision in private homes and residential care homes for older people.
+This involved exploring how the COVID-19 pandemic impacted on relationships and interactions between care workers and people accessing care.
 My PhD research – carried out at Cardiff University (2018) – compared the experiences of care workers and the provision of care in a high-cost and a low-cost residential care home for older people.

 Rachel Scourfield

-I manage our knowledge mobilisation team.
+I lead our knowledge mobilisation team.
 We support practitioners, teams, and organisations to access and consider research and evidence to support their decisions, development and work.

 We bring people together through our communities and partner work to help use, apply and generate research and evidence in practice.
 Our communities are spaces for people to share their knowledge and ideas and to learn from others, creating relationships across different sectors and across Wales.

-I have always sought to use evidence to support decisions and practice.
 Before joining Social Care Wales, I was a social worker 23 for years and specialised in substance use.
 I worked within a multi-agency treatment team for adults, and as a consultant social worker in the Integrated Family Support Service.
 This role supported an intensive family approach to addressing parental substance use.
-I also have experience of successfully securing NIHR (National Institute for Health and care Research) funding with a colleague to work towards embedding research into adult services within a local authority.
+I also have experience of successfully securing National Institute for Health and care Research (NIHR) funding with a colleague to work towards embedding research into adult services within a local authority.